aws-samples/sagemaker-cv-preprocessing-training-performance/README.md

   -  `aug_load_factor` (default: `12`)
   -  `AUGMENTATION_APPROACHES` (default: `['pytorch-cpu', 'dali-gpu']`)
 - Comparison results using the above default parameter setup:
-  - Seconds/ Epoch improvement of 72.59% in Amazon SageMaker training job by offloading JPEG decoding and heavy augmentation to GPU — addressing data pre-processing bottleneck to improve performance-cost ratio.
+  - Seconds/ Epoch improvement of `72.59%` in Amazon SageMaker training job by offloading JPEG decoding and heavy augmentation to GPU — addressing data pre-processing bottleneck to improve performance-cost ratio.
-  - Using the above strategy, training time improvement is higher for lighter models like `RESNET-18` (which causes more CPU bottlenecks) over heavier model such as `RESNET-152` as the `aug_load_factor` is increased from `1` to `12`, while keeping lower batch size of `32`.
+  - Using the above strategy, training time improvement is higher for lighter models like `RESNET-18` (which causes more CPU bottlenecks) over heavier model such as `RESNET-152` as the `aug_load_factor` is increased while keeping lower batch size of `32`.
   - System utilization Histograms and CPU bottleneck Heatmaps are generated with SageMaker Debugger in the notebook.
 Profiler Report and other interactive visuals available on SageMaker Studio.